-The civil action is filed in the district court of the United States for the judicial district in which you reside or where you have your principal place of business.
-If you do not reside within any such judicial district or if you do not have your principal place of business within any such judicial district, the civil action must be filed in the United States District Court for the District of Columbia.
-There is a charge for filing a civil action in Federal court.
+The civil action is filed in the district court of the United States for the judicial district in which you live or where you have your principal place of business.
+If you do not live within a judicial district or if you do not have your principal place of business within a judicial district, the civil action must be filed in the United States District Court for the District of Columbia.
+There is a fee for filing a civil action in Federal court.

 If the Appeals Council denies your request for review or issues an unfavorable decision, you may file a civil action in U.S. District Court within 60 days after you receive notice of the Council's action in the case.
-ODAR prepares the certified record for the Courts in such cases.
+The Office of Disability Adjudication and Review prepares the certified record for the Courts in such cases.